mrkkrp/markkarpov.com/tutorial/megaparsec.md

     testToken x = if f x then Just x else Nothing
 ```

-The job of `testToken` is to turn the `f` function which returns `Bool` into
+The job of `testToken` is to turn the `f` function, which returns `Bool`,
-a function that returns `Maybe (Token s)` that `token` expects.
+into the function returning `Maybe (Token s)` that `token` expects.
 With
-`satisfy` we do not know exact sequence of tokens that we expect to match,
+`satisfy`, we do not know the exact sequence of tokens that we expect to
-thus we pass `Set.empty` as the second argument.
+match, so we pass `Set.empty` as the second argument.

-`satisfy` should look understandable, let's see how it works.
+`satisfy` should be understandable; let's see how it works.
 To play with a
-parser we need a helper function that would run it.
-For testing in GHCi
+parser, we need a helper function to run it.
+For testing in GHCi, `megaparsec`
-`megaparsec` provides `parseTest`.
+provides `parseTest`.

 First, let's start GHCi and import some modules: